hymn-km/open-batch-FFT-MASK/README.md

 # open-batch-FFT-MASK

+This repository contains a custom script for Gatan's Microscopy Suite (GMS) Software a.k.a.
+DigitalMicrograph (DM).

-A DigitalMicrograph (DM) custom script which allows batch-FFT filtering using manually applied masks to all open STEM images
+open-batch-FFT-MASK is a DigitalMicrograph (DM) custom script which allows batch-FFT filtering using manually applied masks to all open STEM images